-Taxes are the largest source of state government funding, making up almost half of combined state revenue.
-Most states obtain the bulk of their tax revenue from levies on personal income and sales of goods and services.
-Broad-based personal income taxes comprise the greatest share of tax revenue in 29 of the 41 states that impose them, with the highest share—69.1 percent—in Oregon....
+Taxes make up about half of state government revenue, with the bulk coming from levies on personal income and general sales of goods and services.
+Broad-based personal income taxes are the greatest source of tax dollars in 28 of the 41 states that impose them, with the highest share—69.6 percent—in Oregon.
+General sales taxes are the largest source in 17 of the 45...
 Read More

 Explore Fiscal 50 Interactive